BurakCulha/interactive_computer_graphics/readMe.md

 ## these projects uses these:
-opengl, glew, freeglut, glm, c++, cmake and glfw.
+opengl, glew, freeglut, glm, c++, cmake, glfw, glad and dear Imgui.
 these packages are installed via:

 sudo apt update